vinolaa/vinolaa/README.md

 🛠️ Skills
 In addition to the programming languages mentioned above, I also have skills in:

-🗃️ SQL and NoSQL Database
+🗃️ SQL Database
-🌐 Web Development (HTML, CSS, React, Angular, etc.)
+🌐 Web Development (HTML, CSS, JS)

 📫 How to reach me
 💼 [LinkedIn](https://www.linkedin.com/in/vinicius-oliveira-b5a151209/)